bjacquemet/constantvigier/content/creations/variation-pour-une-tete-et-cinq-costumes.md

 +++
 film created in April 2020.

-A solo inspired by the isolation during lockdown of the Covid-19 pandemic.
+A solo inspired by the isolation during the Covid-19 pandemic.

 Dancer : Constant Vigier.